parallelcodefoundry/ParEval-Repo/data/microXOR/naive-llama3.1-cuda-to-omp/output-1/repo/README.md

 This is microXOR, a stencil computation benchmark computing an XOR operation over a 2D grid of cells.

-This version of microXOR is written in C++ for CPU and GPU execution using OpenMP-offload.
+This version of microXOR is written in C++ and uses OpenMP with GPU offloading for parallelization on multiple devices (GPUs).

 ## Prerequisites

+- A CPU and one or more NVIDIA GPUs
+- CUDA toolkit and OpenMPI installed
-A compiler supporting OpenMP 4.5 or later (e.g., GCC 9.x or Clang 10.x) must be installed.
+- A compiler that supports OpenMP, such as GCC 5.1+ or Clang 3.7+
-The offload-targets must also be installed on the system, which includes the device-specific headers and libraries for CPUs and GPUs.

-## Building microXOR
+## Build

-To build microXOR, simply run:
+To build microXOR, use `cmake` to generate the Makefiles, then run `make`.
+You may need to set some environment variables depending on your system configuration.